kinode-dao/kinode-book/src/kit/new.md

 ### `--template`

 Which template to create; defaults to `chat`.
-Currently have `chat`, a simple chat application, and `fibonacci`, a naive fibonacci-number-computer.
+Currently have `chat`, a simple chat application, `echo`, an application that prints and responds with the received message, and `fibonacci`, a naive fibonacci-number-computer.

 ### `--ui`